- If your mic is off due to the size of the call on Google Meet, the annoying issue may be related to your browser.

 If it does not encounter anything unusual, it means your problem is probably software-related because your input device is not malfunctioning.

-3. Restart your browser
+3. Restart the browser

-It is not unusual for the browser or the meeting itself to act up.
+It’s not unusual for the browser or the meeting itself to act up.
 Make sure you close and open them again.
 Also, make sure you save your unsaved progress before closing any open tab.

 You can also try using a different browser.
 Sometimes applications work better on different browsers, so don’t hesitate to give a try to this tip as well.